Close Menu

 * 2B – Wednesday, January 14

-The city recently switched to weekly organic waste collection and biweekly garbage pickup.
-Crews will collect recycling every other week.
+The city recently moved to weekly organic waste pickup and biweekly garbage collection.
+Crews will pick up recycling every other week.

-The new collection bins were distributed throughout the area earlier this fall; additional items like coffee cups, ice cream tubs, toothpaste tubes, deodorant containers, frozen juice boxes, and black plastic containers will also be accepted.
+The new collection bins were distributed across the region earlier this fall, and more items like coffee cups, ice cream tubs, toothpaste tubes, deodorant, frozen juice containers, and black plastic containers will be accepted.

 Click here to see the full list of acceptable recyclables.

-This change represents the first time in Ontario that recycling will be consistent across the province so no matter where you live; you can recycle the same items.
+The change marks the first time ever in Ontario that recycling will be uniform across the province, meaning no matter where you live, the same items can be recycled.

 Source link